techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/File Permissions.md

 *Permissions*: Different users have different permissions to read, write and execute files.
 This is key to managing systems safely.
-*Read* (r): Allows users to read files that they have permissions for *Write* (w): Allows users to write files in the directories they have permission for *Execute* (x): Allows authorised users to execture script files or in the case of directories, execute allows user to access subdirectores and files
+*Read* (r): Allows users to read files that they have permissions for *Write* (w): Allows users to write files in the directories they have permission for *Execute* (x): Allows authorised users to execute script files or in the case of directories, execute allows user to access subdirectores and files